Out and About

 THE BATTLE

 The Battle of Shrewsbury itself took place 21 July 1403.
 Henry Bolingbroke had usurped the throne from his cousin Richard II with the aid of the powerful Percy family.
-Warring was - and still is - a costly business and the Percy’s, including Henry (Hotspur) Percy were demanding they be repaid huge debts from 1399.
-The assertion was that the King was withholding the funds but more than likely he was broke and unable to make financial reparations, although King Henry IV’s refusal to ransom Scottish nobles aggravated things and only battle would serve to resolve matters.
+Warring was - and still is - a costly business and the Percys were demanding they be repaid huge debts from 1399.
+They asserted that the King was withholding the funds but more than likely he was broke and unable to make financial reparations.
+King Henry IV’s refusal to ransom Scottish nobles aggravated matters and negotiations broke down.

 It’s estimated that 14,000 Royals and 10,000 Rebels took to the battle field that day.
-In modern times that may not sound like a huge number but, to put things in perspective, the population of the UK was only 2.5 million back then, not the 70 million of today.
-The forces involved in the re-enactment were considerably smaller - just a few hundred in fact - but to enjoy the spectacle you needed to buy into the scenes being played out, and the skilful narration that accompanied it helped tremendously.
+In modern times that may not sound a lot but, to put things in perspective, the population of the UK was only 2.5 million back then, not the 70 million of today.
+The forces involved in the re-enactment were considerably smaller but to enjoy the spectacle you needed to buy into the scenes being played out.

-The key protagonists sat astride their battle horses set the tone.
+The key protagonists sat astride their battle horses and set the tone.
 Negotiations over, flag bearers proudly held colours aloft and battle ensued.
 War cries filled the air as the troops stepped forward to engage before the din and clash of steel on steel mixed with the ‘oohs’ and ‘aahs’ of the captivated onlookers.
-An example of war’s calculating manner was exemplified when a cumbersome man-at-arms was wrestled to the ground and, merely wounded, was stabbed by long handled staves to ensure he was dead.
-Clearly not wealthy enough to keep alive to ransom.
+A cumbersome man-at-arms was wrestled to the ground and, clearly not wealthy enough to ransom, was stabbed by long handled staves to ensure he was dead.

-As archers fired a volley of arrows into the air and some met their mark with a dull thud, it was interesting to think that some of this fighting force were subsequently used to good effect in the monumental Battle of Agincourt, twelve years later, in 1415.
+As archers fired a volley of arrows into the air and some met their mark with a dull thud, it was interesting to think that some of this fighting force were subsequently used to good effect in the monumental Battle of Agincourt in France, twelve years later, in 1415.

 Faced with an inevitable outcome to the battle, some on the field took to acting, throwing out amusing - albeit inaccurate - lines to the onlooking crowd, much to the annoyance of one particular participant who would have preferred history to have been more accurately portrayed.
-Some might argue that it’s dumbing down but it was fun.
-Many people, like myself, don’t like their history lessons to be too dry and stuffy and the sight of dead bodies being stripped of valuables was a stark reminder of how things actually were, irrespective of such arguments.
-In the foreground, just beyond the safety ropes, a knight fell to his knees and sent a prayer heavenward, presumably seeking mercy: for him the battle lost and the re-enactment concluded.
+No matter, it saved this history lesson from being too dry and stuffy.
+The sight of dead bodies being stripped of valuables was a stark reminder of the gruesomeness of war.

 THE AFTERMATH

-Afterwards, with tired bodies leaving field in ragged groups, those who had not partaken of the battle itself counted the combatants back in as - even at re-enactments - a hefty blow or swing askew can leave the occasional participant needing medical attention.
-I did see a woman aghast as she caught sight of one such wound suffered, whilst another, on spying her partner, sympathised with him for his minor injury, caressed his chin and planted a loving kiss on his cheek, thankful for his safe return.
+Afterwards, with tired bodies leaving the field in ragged groups, those who had not partaken of the battle itself counted the combatants back in.
+Even at re-enactments a hefty blow may require medical attention.
+I saw one woman sympathising with her partner for his minor injury, as she caressed his chin and planted a loving kiss on his cheek, thankful for his safe return.
 It was all quite touching really and made for good theatre.

 As you might expect, many a mug of ale was swigged after such thirsty work but unlike the battle that took place centuries before, there was no need for weeping and wailing, just the expression of camaraderie, banter and roasted meats to follow.

 Tomorrow will feel like Groundhog Day to some as they throw back the bedsheets in their canvas bedrooms, the result inevitable, history repeated once again.
-It’s hard for those on the losing side, you may think, but it’s not all doom and gloom.
-History may not always be glorious but reliving it can be cathartic.
+It’s hard for those on the losing side you may think but although history may not always be glorious, reliving it can be fun.
 These guys love doing this.